intel/nauta/docs/user-guide/actions/predict.md

 ### Synopsis

-This command `cancels` prediction instance(s) chosen based on criteria given as a parameter.
+Use the `cancel`  subcommand for prediction instance(s) chosen based on criteria given as a parameter.

 ### Syntax